taanishr/cse15l-lab-reports/week-5-lab-report.md

 government/Media/The_State_of_Pro_Bono.txt:of her own money on an appeal based on DNA evidence.
 ```

-This command line option only limits matches to the number provided per file (in this case 1).
+The `-m` command line option limits the number of matches per file to the number provided (in this case `1`).
 This is useful for when we care to determine which files contain a string but only care about matching it a certain amount of times.
-If the number is 1, `-m` provides similar functionality to `-l`, but also gives the matched line, which may be useful for data processing.
+If the number is `1`, `-m` provides similar functionality to `-l`, but also gives the matched line, which may be useful for data processing.

 Source: Found in `man grep`

-Example 2:
+Example 2 (CWD: `technical`):
 ```
 treja@taanishs-air technical % grep -m 2 ball government/*/*.txt
 government/About_LSC/LegalServCorp_v_VelazquezOpinion.txt:campaign, or for use in "advocating or opposing any ballot